North Mountain (Nova Scotia): Geology

 The ridge traces its history to the Triassic period when this part of Nova Scotia occupied the center of the supercontinent Pangaea.
 It is a 201 million year old sequence of tholeiitic basalts, which contains columnar jointing.
 The basalts also extend under the Bay of Fundy and parts of it are exposed on the shore at Five Islands, east of Parrsboro on the north side of the bay.
 Numerous sediment-filled fissures are present near the upper surface of North Mountain.
 The hard ridge of basalt resisted the grinding of ice sheets that flowed over the region during past ice ages, and now forms one side of the Annapolis Valley in western part of the Nova Scotia peninsula.

 North Mountain is believed to have formed during the opening of the Atlantic Ocean.
-It is a portion of the Central Atlantic Magmatic Province, which is a gigantic flood basalt and intrusive complex along east coast of the United States, Europe, northwest Africa and South America with a diameter of 4,000 km.
+It is a portion of the Central Atlantic Magmatic Province, which is a gigantic flood basalt and intrusive complex along east coast of the United States, Europe, northwest Africa and South America with a diameter of 4000 km.

 A viscous (<175 m) North Mountain flow at McKay Head shows ~25-cm-thick distinguished layers separated by ~130 cm of basalt in its upper 34 m.
 Upper layers (5 metres below the lava top) are extremely vesicular while lower ones are pegmatitic and include a narrow (~2 cm) rhyolite band.
 The layering of the flow closely resemble that of some Hawaiian lava lakes.

 Columnar basalt may be seen at Baxters Harbour and at Brier Island.

+Soil development

+Soils developed on North Mountain basalt tend to be shallow, stony but well-structured sandy loam in the podzol or gleysol great soil groups.
+They are mapped as Rossway, Roxville and Tiddville series.

 The Balancing Rock, a columnar basalt fragment of the North Mountain near Digby, Nova Scotia.